advaithcurpod/IT252_Gaming_Platform/plan-and-outline.md

 1. start_playing_game() -> start the game
 2. stop_playing_game() -> stop playing game play time could determine the coins earned by the player create a temp table to store the same
 3. view all the Tx made by the user, on a particular day, to a game and stuff like that..
-4. order the games by "stars" and that will be storred in a view
+4. order the games by "stars" and that will be stored in a view
 5. create a function to compute the average rating of each game (each rating is taken from the review)
 6. find all the users, a particular user has chatted with
 7. find all the items in a particular game